Hyperdisordered cell packing on a growing surface: Introduction

 If units were independently placed at random, their number in each area would follow a Poisson distribution, implying $\alpha=1$.
 Hyperuniform systems are characterized by having $\alpha<1$ \cite{torquato2003local}.
 This means that they exhibit relative density fluctuations that are suppressed at large spatial scales \cite{zachary2011hyperuniformity, torquato2003local,dreyfus2015diagnosing}.
 Originally studied in maximally random jammed systems \cite{torquato2003local,torquato2018hyperuniform}, hyperuniformity has subsequently been observed in several models in non-equilibrium statistical physics \cite{wiese2024hyperuniformity, de2024hyperuniformity, backofen2024nonequilibrium} and in active systems \cite{lei2024non}.
 Hyperuniformity has also been observed in biological systems, such as in the arrangement of cells in the avian retina \cite{jiao2014avian} and in leaf vein networks \cite{liu2024universal}.

-Growth is a prominent aspect of living tissues, which sets them apart from prototypical examples of dense disordered systems in physics.
-The consequences of growth for cell arrangements have been studied in a limited way so far.
+In the opposite case, $\alpha>1$, a system would display relative density fluctuations that grow with spatial scale.
+We term such behavior ``hyperdisordered'', although in the literature other terms such as ``anti-hyperuniform'' \citep{Torquato2021, Emmett2024} and ``super-Poissonian'' \citep{gabrielli2005statistical} are also used.
+Hyperdisordered systems are characterized by long-range correlations and, in this respect, bear a similarity with critical systems in statistical physics.
+In the literature to date, hyperdisordered systems have received less attention than hyperuniform ones, as the latter behavior is usually believed to be more widespread.
+Active physical systems in which particles form clusters characterized by a broad size distribution \cite{palacci2013living,Deseigne2010} may be considered as hyperdisordered.
+Additional examples of hyperdisordered physical systems have been recently reported.
+These include disordered vortex matter \cite{Puig2024}, certain regimes of active turbulence \citep{backofen2024nonequilibrium}, simulations of confined fluids \citep{leoni2024emergence}, and designed disordered systems \citep{maher2024local}.

+Most theoretical ideas for dense disordered systems have been developed in the context of inanimate matter.
+In extending these concepts to living systems such as tissues, one should consider the effect of growth.
+The impact of growth on cell arrangements remains poorly understood.
 Modeling shows that growth can control pattern formation and alter cell population dynamics \cite{crampin1999reaction,crampin2002pattern,krause2019influence,ross2017variable, ross2016domain}.
 It is thus conceivable that the presence of growth can lead to new physics in dense disordered systems.
-Experimentally, testing of these ideas has been limited, largely due to the difficulty in quantitatively and precisely measuring tissue arrangements during growth.
+Experimentally, testing of these ideas has been limited, largely due to the difficulty in quantitatively and precisely measuring cell arrangements during growth.

 In this paper, we assess the impact of tissue growth on a dense arrangement of cells.
 Our experimental model system is the arrangement of pigment cells (chromatophores) on the skin of the oval squid.
-Combining theory and experiments, we reveal two striking properties of chromatophore patterns.
-First, we find that they are ``hyperdisordered'', i.e., characterized by $\alpha>1$.
-This atypical behavior can be seen as the opposite of hyperuniform systems, and generically emerges as a consequence of packing and growth.
-Second, the size distribution of chromatophores is stationary during growth.
-Our theory shows that this stationary distribution is only achievable via an aging mechanism, whereby individual cells possess some notion of the squid age.
+Our experiments reveal that chromatophore patterns are hyperdisordered.
+By means of a minimal model, we show that hyperdisordered behavior naturally emerges from the interplay of random cellular packing and tissue growth.
+Further, we find that the size distribution of chromatophores is stationary during growth.
+Our theory shows that this stationary distribution requires an aging mechanism, whereby individual cells possess some notion of the squid age.
 This prediction is in excellent quantitative agreement with our experimental measurements.
 Together, our results reveal fundamental physical mechanisms governing the dynamics of dense growing physical systems.